Screenshot 2025-10-21 at 10.53.17 AM.png

 BIOGRAPHY

-A Washington, D.C. native, Geoffrey Deibel has emerged as a leading, innovative voice for the teaching and performance of the saxophone and contemporary music.
+A Washington, D.C. native, Geoffrey Deibel is a leading, innovative voice for the teaching and performance of the saxophone and contemporary music.
 He maintains a multi-faceted career as performer, teacher, and researcher.
+New projects for 2024-2025 include commissions from Tyshawn Sorey, Amadeus Regucera, and Ingrid Laubrock, performed by Trio Nebbia and a new ensemble with Duo Cortona.
 His most recent recordings include Iannis Xenakis’ Dmaathen with percussionist Ji Hye Jung, and his debut solo recording, “Ex Uno Plures.”
-He can also be heard on the Wet Ink Ensemble’s latest recording, “Missing Scenes.”
-He has performed with the Athens Saxophone Quartet, and with the International Contemporary Ensemble at the Park Avenue Armory (NYC) in the full North American Premiere of Louis Andriessen’s De Materie, and has given recitals throughout the U.S. and in Europe.
-Geoff has been an invited guest lecturer at Die Staatliche Hochschule für Musik und Darstellende Kunst, Stuttgart, at University College Cork, Ireland, and many Universities in the US.
+He has performed with contemporary music ensembles such as the Wet Ink Ensemble (“Missing Scenes” recording now available) and the International Contemporary Ensemble at the Park Avenue Armory (NYC) in the full North American Premiere of Louis Andriessen’s De Materie.
+He has also given recitals throughout the U.S. and in Europe, and been an invited guest lecturer at several conservatories in Europe and many Universities in the US.
 He has appeared at the Internationale Ferienkurse für Neue Musik, Darmstadt, the International Iannis Xenakis Festival in Athens, Greece, and World Saxophone Congresses in the UK, Europe, and Thailand.

-Geoff has commissioned new works by both established and emerging composers, including Drew Baker, Caleb BurhansViet Cuong, Nathan DavisClaudio Gabriele, Martin Iddon, Robert Lemay, Marc Mellits, Joseph MichaelsForrest PierceDavid RakowskiDavid Reminick, Jesse Ronneau, and Eric Wubbels.
+Geoff has commissioned new works by a wide range of composers, including Drew Baker, Caleb BurhansViet Cuong, Nathan DavisClaudio Gabriele, Martin Iddon, Ingrid Laubrock, Robert Lemay, Marc Mellits, Joseph MichaelsForrest PierceDavid Rakowski, Amadeus ReguceraDavid Reminick, Jesse Ronneau, Tyshawn Sorey, and Eric Wubbels.
 He has also premiered the music of Louis Andriessen, Georges Aperghis, Jason Eckardt, Hiroyki Itoh, Pierre JodlowskiMarc MellitsElliott SharpJagoda SzmytkaMari TakanoHans Thomalla, and Amy Williams

 Geoff holds degrees in history and music from Northwestern University, and a doctoral degree from Michigan State University.
 His principal teachers have included Joseph LulloffFrederick HemkeLeo Saguiguit, and Reginald Jackson.
-Geoff has held teaching positions at the University of Florida and Wichita State University, where he was the recipient of the 2015 College of Fine Arts Award for Scholarly and Creative Activity, and the 2016 WSU Faculty Award for Excellence in Creative Activity.
-He currently serves as Associate Professor of Saxophone at Florida State University.
+Geoff served on the faculty of Wichita State University, where he was the recipient of the 2015 College of Fine Arts Award for Scholarly and Creative Activity, and the 2016 WSU Faculty Award for Excellence in Creative Activity.
+He currently serves as Associate Professor of Saxophone at Florida State University, where he was awarded a SEED Grant to fund projects from 2024-2027.
 He also serves on the faculty of the Cortona Sessions for New Music, and the Great Plains Saxophone Workshop.
 Geoff is a Yamaha, Vandoren, and LefreQue performing artist, and performs on Yamaha Saxophones, and Vandoren reeds, ligatures, and mouthpieces exclusively.

 IMG_6477.jpg